 Birth to 3 months

 These first months are all about your baby’s sounds and gestures.
 You’ll hear her make vowel and guttural sounds to express herself.
-She’ll start experimenting with moving her arms, so you might see her shake them if something catches het attention.
+She’ll start experimenting with moving her arms, so you might see her shake them if something catches her attention.
 During these months pay attention to her facial expressions.
 Through them she’ll let you know if she likes or dislikes something.

-During this time your daughter will pay more attention to the sounds and voices she hears.
+During this time your little one will pay more attention to the sounds and voices she hears.
 At first, she’ll be most interested in the tone of your voice and she’ll start playing with the tone of her babbles as well.
 This is why when she’s crying and hears your soothing voice, she’ll calm down knowing you are there to comfort her.
-Continue paying attention to her facial expressions, because she’ll let you her likes and dislikes.
+Continue paying attention to her facial expressions, because she’ll let you know her likes and dislikes.
 She’ll become much more responsive to the sounds you make, and she’ll try to follow your lead.
 Try to introduce simple syllables and words; she’ll start making repeated syllable sounds.

 Even though you’ve been having conversations with her since she was born, your baby can now understand more than you think, so your conversations will take on new significance.
 She’ll start babbling while you talk; simulating a conversation.
 She’ll also start asking for help with her babbles and gestures.
 By the end of her first year she’ll be pointing at the objects she wants and imitate words you say.
 She’ll say “mama” and “dada” to refer to her parents and she’ll turn to familiar objects when they are named.
 Remember that for your child a “word” is any sound that consistently refers to the same person, object, or event.
 So, as your little one tries to imitate syllables and understand word phrases, you might hear “mog” every time she wants milk.
 You should treat “mog” as a legitimate word, but reply with “milk”.
 Eventually she’ll make the correction herself.
 Around her first birthday her words will consist of a sort of gibberish that has the variations of understandable speech.
 So, as long as she’s experimenting with sounds that vary in intensity, pitch, and quality, she’s getting ready to talk.